ChristopherFu01/CHOCAnxiety/README.md

 |   ├── Gender                                           # Folder containing photos of EDA for gender
 |   |   ├── box.png                                      # photo of boxplot for gender
 |   |   ├── meanval.png                                  # photo of barplot for mean value split by gender
+|   |   ├── statsf.png                                   # photo of statistics for females
-|   |   ├── stats.png                                    # photo of statistics for gender
+|   |   ├── statsm.png                                   # photo of statistics for males
 |   |   └── val.png                                      # photo of different values by gender
 |   |
 |   ├── Race                                             # Folder containing photos of EDA for race